Fly to Cuba, transferring through the countryside to Santiago de Cuba

 Following lunch in a local restaurant, visit citadel of San Pedro de la Roca, known locally as El Morro (Spanish for "fortress"), which was named a UNESCO World Heritage site as the most complete and best-preserved example of Spanish-American military architecture.
 Cultural Discovery: After dinner on your own, it's time to put on your dancing shoes!
-Cuba’s hottest musicians will have you up on your feet as we head for the famed Casa de la Trova nightclub.
+Cuba’s hottest musicians will have you up on your feet as we head for the famed Casa de la Trova nightclub, where you’ll have a chance to meet and chat with the band.
 Although music is everywhere in Cuba, Santiago’s squares, clubs, and performance halls are renowned for birthing many of Cuba’s most famous musical styles and musicians.

-Visit El Cobre shrine, tour Bayamo by horse and buggy, then arrive at our Holguín beach resort
+Visit El Cobre shrine, tour Bayamo by horse and buggy and experience the everyday lives of Cubans, then arrive at your Holguín resort

 Departing on the first overland leg of our cultural journey, you’ll soon arrive in the old copper mining town of El Cobre.
 Cubans of all walks of life make the pilgrimage here to pray at the tiny but ornate statue dedicated to the country’s patron saint, Our Lady of Charity of El Cobre.
 Among the gifts left at the sanctuary is Hemingway’s gold Nobel Prize for Literature, which he dedicated to the Cuban people.
 Continue through the mountains to Bayamo, home to the ruins of the region’s once-thriving sugar plantations.
-Cultural Discovery: Enjoy lunch in a local restaurant, then tour Bayamo’s historic district in a horse-drawn carriage.
-From there, continue on to your deluxe resort in Holguín, where you’ll have time to enjoy the town’s blonde beaches.
+Cultural Discovery: Here, you’ll enjoy lunch in a private restaurant, before continuing your support of Cuba’s private business sector on an exploration of Bayamo’s historic district by horse-drawn carriage.
+You’ll make stops throughout town and have plenty of opportunities to meet and interact with locals — this truly is an authentic way to experience the everyday lives of Cubans!
+From Bayamo, you’ll continue on to your deluxe resort in Holguín.

 Explore the squares of Camaguey by bike taxi, then visit local artists’ studios

-A morning drive takes us to Camaguey, where the labyrinthine streets of this historic city center — now a UNESCO World Heritage Site — were built to confuse pirates.
+A morning drive takes us to Camaguey.
+It’s said that the twists and turns of the labyrinthine old city center — now a UNESCO World Heritage Site — were built that way to confuse pirates.
 You’ll get a unique view of the old city on a tour by bici-taxi, the bicycle-powered rickshaws used for local transport.
-During your ride along, take note of the tinajones — large red clay pots on doorsteps, which have become a symbol of this city.
+You’ll have the opportunity to hop on and off your bici-taxi, in case you want to engage local vendors and purchase fruit or other handcrafted souvenirs.
+During your tour, also take note of large red clay pots on doorsteps — called tinajones, they’re a symbol of the city.
 We’ll also stop to visit several artists in their studios.
-Enjoy lunch in a restaurant overlooking one of the historic squares, then enjoy free time for exploring.
+Enjoy lunch in a restaurant overlooking one of the historic squares, then enjoy free time to start exploring.

 Ballet company rehearsal, Cuban cowboy encounter at Rancho King, and rural school visit